0xADE/xpass/README.md

 ## Features

-- Fast search and navigation of your password database.
+- Fast search (by filter) and navigation of your password database.
 - Copy passwords to the clipboard.
-- Clipboard is automatically cleared after 15 seconds.
+- Clipboard is automatically cleared after 60 seconds (customizable).

-## Development
+- Support markdown formatting in the password data.

-To build and run:
+## Status

-`make run`
+Usable but still in development.